 He now needs to juggle single parenthood of two young children - supported by his grandma, who raised him -, an astute intuition at work whilst on the trail of a mysterious murderer that emulates serial killers and murderers from the past.

 It's not the easiest show to watch - the crimes are a bit prolonged and gruesome - yet it tackles a superb character who evolves before our eyes as does the investigation.
-A major kudos to Ryan Eggold ("What can I do for you?" from New Amsterdam!) who plays an incredible character throughout the series.
+A major kudos to Ryan Eggold (the "What can I do for you?" main lead from the show New Amsterdam!) who plays an incredible character throughout the series.

 Shrinking (2023)